Illustration copyright 2000 by Nucleus Communications, Inc. All rights reserved. http://www.nucleusinc.com

 An ischemic stroke develops when a blood vessel (artery) supplying blood to an area of the brain becomes blocked by a blood clot.
 The clot may form in the blood vessel (thrombus) or travel from somewhere else in the blood system (embolus).

-About 80% of all strokes are ischemic strokes.
+About 80 out of 100 strokes are ischemic strokes.
 They are the most common type of stroke in older adults.

 eMedicineHealth Medical Reference from Healthwise